mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto-rc.md

 * Change the Firefox release rule to point at the -No-WNP blob.
   * Go to https://aus4-admin.mozilla.org/rules?product=Firefox&channel=release
-  * Find the "firefox-release" Rule.
+  * Find the `firefox-release` Rule.
   * Click `Schedule an Update`
-  * Change "Mapping" to the "-No-WNP" variant.
+  * Change "Mapping" to the `-No-WN`" variant.
 Eg: if the Mapping is currently `Firefox-59.0-build5`, change it to `Firefox-59.0-build5-No-WNP`.
   * Click `Schedule Changes`
   * Signoff on the Scheduled Change, and ask RelMan to do the same.